 Fat Collective: Exploring

-This 8-week group is an opportunity for fat folks to gather in a supportive space,
+This 8-week group is an opportunity for fat folks to gather in a supportive space, led by a fellow fat person (that's me, Alexandra!).

 You will be invited to explore the systemic, cultural, and intergenerational influences on their fat identity both critically and compassionately.